TheCakeIsNaOH/choco-remixer/README.md

 ## Operation

+- Import the `choco-remixer` PowerShell module
-- Run `Internalize-ChocoPkg.ps1` in PowerShell
+- Run `Invoke-InternalizeChocoPkg`

 - If you have `useDropPath` and `pushPkgs` disabled, the internalized packages are located inside the specified `workDir`.
 - If you have `writePerPkgs` disabled, add the package versions to `personal-packages.xml` under the correct IDs.
 Otherwise, it will try to internalize them again.